-Te Manatū Waka Ministry of Transport has developed a Decarbonising Transport Monitoring Framework (DTMF) to ensure help drive action and hold relevant agencies accountable for the actions in this plan.
-For more detail about the DTMF see page XX.
+Te Manatū Waka has developed a Decarbonising Transport Monitoring Framework (DTMF) to help drive action and hold relevant agencies accountable for the actions in this plan.
+The DTMF is guided by principles that support best practice in monitoring and reporting.
+For more detail about the DTMF see page 37.